descope-sample-apps/dotnet-maui-sample-app/README.md

 <img width="1400" alt="dotnetmauilogo" src="https://github.com/user-attachments/assets/51654efe-d874-4ab6-a32f-53a77ad4f083" />
-—

 This sample app is an open-source sample app, built with .NET MAUI.
-This app utilizes Descope to perform a PKCE OAuth2/OIDC authentication flow.
+This app utilizes Descope to perform a PKCE OAuth2/OIDC authentication flow to add auth to Android applications.

+> Note: A WindowsUI example is coming soon.

 ## Table of Contents 📝